-The methodology must adjust projections or street conditions based on reasonably foreseeable projects. [text, figure] The methodology must document rationale for adjustments and describe changed conditions, in consultation with the department.
+The methodology must adjust projections or street conditions based on reasonably foreseeable projects.
+The methodology must document the rationale for adjustments and describe changed conditions, in consultation with the department.
 Examples include:

-- an agency proposes changes to service and line stop location on a transit line, which may affect the location of walking trips to and from the project site to nearby transit stations/stops or change the number of walking trips from the project site - a project proposes widening a sidewalk that would be used for people walking to and from the project site

-- a project proposes placement of a structure that closes off or renders existing facilities for people walking to and from the project site challenging to use, which then requires walking trips to and from the project site to be rerouted - a substantially large development project proposes entrance and exit locations for people walking and driving along the route of travel for people walking from the project site
+- an agency proposes changes to street rights-of-ways such as alterations or reconfigurations of travel lanes, sidewalk widths, and bicycle lanes, all of which may affect the location of bicycle trips to and/or from the project site [text, figure] - a project proposes placement of a structure that closes off or renders existing facilities for people bicycling to and from the project site challenging to use, which then requires bicycling trips to and from the project site to be rerouted [text, figure] - a substantially large development project proposes vehicle entrance and exit locations along the route of travel for people bicycling [text, figure]